 Natural Leaders serve as multi-cultural bridges between students, families, communities, and schools.

-The WABS Natural Leaders Program takes a different approach.
-Research has consistently shown student success to be highly correlated with the level of their parent engagement.
-The Natural Leaders Program gives families the tools to break down language, cultural, and systemic barriers so all families are empowered to engage.
+The WABS Natural Leaders program takes a different approach.
+Research has consistently shown student success to be highly correlated with the level of parent engagement.
+The Natural Leaders program gives families the tools to break down language, cultural, and systemic barriers so all families are empowered to engage.

 Who are Natural Leaders?

 Natural Leaders are multi-cultural parents and family members that serve as a bridge between families, community, and school.